 The Cost of Ownership

 Another thing to consider is the cost of ownership.
 First, of course, is the initial cost of the boat.
 You also have to consider the cost of a tow vehicle and tow equipment.
 The boat and the trailer is usually well over 3,000 pounds, so you require a vehicle that can handle that.
-There are also ongoing costs you will have to consider including fuel, repairs, and upkeep costs.
+There are also ongoing costs you will have to consider including fuel, insurance, repairs, and upkeep costs.
 Additionally, consider any upgrades or add-ons you might be making and add those costs as well in preparation for when they take place.

 Safety and Legal Considerations